ZupIT/nimbus-docs/compose/component.md

 )
 ```

-Be aware that, since `MyButton(ComponentData)` is generated, you'll need to build your project before being able to use it without warnings from
+> Attention: this code will be marked as invalid by the IDE until a build is performed (code generation).

-the IDE.
+Whenever the component "myApp:button" is used by a server driven view, the composable function above will be called.

-To know more about the auto deserialization check [this article](auto-deserialization.md).
+### 3. Register the UI Library to Nimbus

-### 3. Certify your UI Library is provided in the configuration
+If the UI Library is not yet registered to Nimbus, please do so:

 ```kotlin
 private val nimbus = Nimbus(
     baseUrl = BASE_URL,